MannemSolutions/pgfga/DEVELOP.md

 Runs docker compose to setup 3 containers:
 - an openldap container
 - a postgres container
-- a pgfga container that will sync users and groups from openldap into postgres and setup the other configured objects
+- a pgfga container that will sync users and groups from openldap into postgres and set up the other configured objects

 ```
 make inttest